 - Muscle aches and tension.

-The duration and severity of Xanax withdrawal will largely depend on factors like:
+The duration and severity of Xanax withdrawal symptoms will largely depend on factors like:

 - The dose and frequency of use.